 Our Ocean Stewardship Fund provides approximately US$1 million each year to support fisheries at all stages on their path to sustainability.
 Our grants enable industry and civil society partners to work together to improve the performance of fisheries.

-Current projects include research to map the sea floor and studies on how to best release marine life accidentally caught in fishing gear.
+Current projects include research to map the seafloor and studies on how to best release marine life accidentally caught in fishing gear.
 Some of the improvements made by fisheries are a requirement for them to gain or maintain certification, while other science advances our understanding of global best practice.
-We prioritise projects that will help multiple fisheries – not just those already certified – to become more sustainable.
+We prioritize projects that will help multiple fisheries – not just those already certified – to become more sustainable.

-Our strategic research team focusses on advancing global seafood sustainability science.
+Our strategic research team focuses on advancing global seafood sustainability science.
 This includes understanding how to best manage fish stocks that are shifting because of climate change or other factors.

 We develop tools to help fisheries stay sustainable, including software to better measure the impacts of fishing gear and vessels on habitats.
 For fisheries that only have limited data on the species they catch or the places they fish – a problem for many small-scale fisheries and fisheries in the Global South – we are developing user-friendly simulations.
 These will enable them to take a precautionary approach and avoid overfishing or harming endangered, threatened, and protected species in the absence of field data.

-Our Global Accessibility team ensure the benefits of our program are open to all fisheries, regardless of size or location, focussing particularly on small-scale fisheries and fisheries in the Global South.
+Our Global Accessibility team ensures the benefits of our program are open to all fisheries, regardless of size or location, focussing particularly on small-scale fisheries and fisheries in the Global South.